Promote supply chain sustainability

 Grievance mechanism

-As the shortage of truck drivers grows ever more serious in Japan, the Ministry of Land, Infrastructure, Transport and Tourism is developing initiatives to improve the productivity and efficiency of truck transportation and create better working conditions for all workers.
+With the serious shortage of truck drivers in Japan, initiatives to improve the productivity and efficiency of truck transportation and create better working conditions for drivers are being advanced under the White Logistics Movement led by the Ministry of Land, Infrastructure, Transport and Tourism.

 Specific initiatives